lino-framework/book/docs/specs/courses.rst

-An **activity** is a series of scheduled calendar entries where a given "teacher" meets with a group of participants about a given topic.
+An **activity** is
+when a "teacher" meets more or less regularily with a group of "participants".
+Lino can automatically generate calendar entries for an activity according to recurrency rules.

 The participants of an activity are stored as **enrolments**.